Garuda1/unixlib/CONTRIBUTING.md

 - Forget about coding style, it's Hacktoberfest after all, it's a community project and diversity is welcome.

+- Don't forget however to edit `Makefile` to add your source file to it!

 Happy hacktoberfest :)